The 1980 Awardees

 Sherman Cohn, a Washington DC attorney and law professor, received the John Carroll Award in ceremonies held at the Hyatt Regency Hotel in Atlanta, GA on October 11, 1980.

-A summa cum laude graduate of the School of Foreign Service, Cohn enrolled in Georgetown law School in 1954, and has been a part of that community for a remarkable seven decades.
+A summa cum laude graduate of the School of Foreign Service, Cohn enrolled in Georgetown Law School in 1954, and was a part of that community for a remarkable seven decades.
 The valedictorian of his class, Cohn clerked for Judge Charles Fahy of the DC Circuit Court and served in the Civil Division of the Department of Justice before becoming a full professor in 1965.
-He is the longest serving tenured professor in the University.
+At the time of his passing, he was the longest serving tenured professor in the University.

 "A professor at the Law Center since 1965, Professor Cohn specializes in the fields of civil procedure, professional responsibility, and legal issues of complementary, alternative & integrative medicine, on which he also lectures at the Georgetown Medical Center.
 In addition, he teaches Jewish Law.
 He writes and speaks in each of those areas...
 He is a member of the D.C., Maryland, and Virginia bars and is also a member of the American Law Institute, the American Judicature Society, and the Society of American Law Teachers.